DanushB151/release-based-workflow/README.md

     repository is created off the template
 -->

-# Create a release based workflow
+# Create a release based workflow Hotfix

 _Create a release based workflow that is built on the foundations of the GitHub flow._